Tristan Jones: Later life

 His left leg was amputated in 1982, due to health problems and accidents.
 Despite this, he resumed sailing, to inspire other people with disabilities.
 He sailed the trimaran Outward Leg from San Diego to London by way of Colombia, Panama, and New York City; the story of this voyage was told in his book Outward Leg.
 He then continued across central Europe by river and canal to the Black Sea, as told in The Improbable Voyage, and then around southern Asia to Thailand, as recounted in Somewheres East of Suez.

 In 1991, he also lost his right leg, and became depressed, although he returned briefly to sea.

-He settled in Phuket, Thailand, converted to Islam, and took the name 'Ali'.
+He settled in Phuket, Thailand for the last ten years of his life, converted to Islam, and took the name 'Ali'.
 Though he seems not to have informed all his older friends of this, he signed his name as 'Ali' in correspondence with Rafiq A. Tschannen, a Swiss Muslim living in Bangkok.
 The change is also confirmed in Dalton's biography.

+The cause of death was complications after a stroke, according to the Associated Press.